 - Desktop search software: If you are running desktop search software such as Google desktop consider switching this off as it can consume significant resources.

 - Firewall configuration: Ensure your firewall software is configured correctly to allow QuickBooks and its application to access the internet

 - Older versions of QuickBooks: If you have older version of QuickBooks installed then uninstall them, this will help start up performance.

-- Configuring QuickBooks Enterprise Memory Caches - please follow these instructions from Intuit
+- Configuring QuickBooks Enterprise Memory Caches - please follow these instructions offered by the Insightful Accountant blog

 - Logging out: If you are not regularly using QuickBooks then log out.

 - Running reports: Where necessary minimize the number of reports you run